metaplex-foundation/developer-hub/src/pages/umi/toolbox.md

 {% /totem-accordion %}

 {% /totem %}
-{% /dialect %}
-{% /dialect-switcher %}

 ## SPL Memo

-The SPL Memo program simply allows us to attach text notes — i.e. memos — to transactions.
-You can read more about this program in [Solana's official documentation](https://spl.solana.com/memo).
+The SPL Memo program allows you to attach text notes - i.e. memos - to transactions.
+You can learn more about this program in [Solana's official documentation](https://spl.solana.com/memo).

+{% totem %}

-{% dialect-switcher title="Add memos to transactions" %}
+{% totem-accordion title="Add memos to transactions" %}
-{% dialect title="JavaScript" id="js" %}

 ```ts
 import { transactionBuilder } from '@metaplex-foundation/umi'